dotnetKyle/MinimalCommandLine/README.md

 	});
 ```

-### Separate API from Logic:
+### Separate Approach (static class):

-Same code as above but inside a static method allows for the parameters to have optional values (which are automatically to the API help convention).
+Same logic as above but inside a static method allows for the parameters to have optional values (which are automatically to the API help convention).

 ```csharp
 var app = new MinimalCommandLineAppBuilder()